You’re ready to save a few bucks and try free camping out for yourself.

 - Stealth Camping – Camping under the radar without anyone knowing you’re there.
 Can be done in wilderness areas, although most often done in towns and cities.
 Sometimes legal, sometimes illegal.
 Popular with van campers parking overnight in residential, commercial, and industrial neighborhoods as well as at scenic overlooks and trailheads.

 - Backcountry Camping – Camping in the wilderness away from services, facilities, amenities, and even roads.
 Often requires you to hike, bike, snowshoe, horseback ride, or paddle in.
 Popular with backpackers.
-Not always free (permits often required).
+Permits are often required.

 - Free Developed Campsites – Camping at a no-fee developed campground.
 These free campgrounds are usually small and primitive.
-Amenities usually include no more than picnic tables, fire rings, and vault toilets at best.
+Amenities are usually limited to picnic tables, fire rings, and vault toilets at best.
 Often located in National Forests and on BLM land.

 Where to Find Free Camping